happner/benchmarket/README.md

 Create a `.benchmarket.js` file in your home or test directory.

-**IMPORTANT:** The configurer searches up your directory tree, deepest configs override shallower.
+**IMPORTANT:** The configurer searches up your directory tree, deeper configs override shallower.

 **IMPORTANT:** To disable a boolean config declared uptree set it to `null`